Destinations

 Albufeira is one of the leading tourist resorts of the region.
 Facilities include a marina, golf courses plus innumerable hotels, apartment blocks, restaurants and bars, for the annual flood of visitors.
 Nightclubs, cafes and snack bars are abundant.

 Castro Marim is a very old town, dates before Roman empire, that is surrounded by hand harvested sea salt ’salinas’ and a Natural Park protected by 1982’s Ramsar convention.
 It’s Castle belonged to the Templary organization until the 1356.
 Now there are incredible medieval style parties and local festivals in September.
+It is a popular summer destination due to its beaches by the Atlantic Ocean.

 A popular destination for sun-seekers from northern Europe and the UK, Faro has a reputation as being an overrun party beach town for much of the year.
 Visitors who use it as a base to explore the more remote areas of the Algarve in the off-season will experience much more of what southern Portugal has to offer; but those looking for no more than a tan and cocktails won’t be disappointed.
 In winter, it is a beautiful, peaceful corner of Southern Europe with plenty of sun bleaching the white-washed town with colonial and Moorish-influenced architecture.
 The people are more friendly than other parts of Europe.
 Many speak a bit of English, but are very appreciative of any attempts at Portuguese.